thismmanuel/ex.spcc/myreadme.md

 ### Useful Resources

-- fonts.google.com - I found numerous fonts and font styles here.
+- [Google Fonts Library](fonts.google.com) - I found numerous fonts and font styles here.
 It was quite easy and direct to use.
 Simply copy the link and add to the <head></head> section of your html file.

 ## Author